abhishekarya1/Hash-Define-myNotes/content/linux/boot.md

 Kernel stores all logs in a **kernel ring buffer** (self storing) that can be viewed after booting into the system with `dmesg` command.

 **NOTE**: A kernel is also a program afterall!
-So, it is not uncommon to download and compile the kernel and configure it such that it appears in GRUB menu and we can boot into it.
+So, it is not uncommon to download and compile the kernel and configure it such that it appears in GRUB menu and we can boot into it specifying parameters too.

 ### 4 - init